 The Health and Social Care Act 2012

-These have been set up in order to plan how best to meet the needs of local populations and to tackle local inequalities in health and community service provision.
+HWBs have been set up in order to plan how best to meet the needs of local populations and to tackle local inequalities in health and community service provision.
 They comprise representatives from CCGs and local authorities.
-They will be able to assist local authorities to meet their obligations under new legislation coming into force in 2015 (the Care Act) to promote individual wellbeing and improve access to care and support.
+They are able to assist local authorities to meet their obligations under the 2012 Social Care Act to promote individual well-being and improve access to care and support.